Living with bears

 Be BearWise, Minnesota!

 Human-bear conflict is a natural part of a healthy and resilient bear population, but there are some simple tips you can use to coexist with bears and keep your property secure.
-This webinar [NEED LINK] showcases a discussion about how to be BearWise, keep your property safe, and keep bears wild.
+This webinar showcases a discussion about how to be BearWise, keep your property safe, and keep bears wild.

 Become a BearWise Community